ElectNewt/template-recruiter/README.md

 # template-recruiter
-a template to reply recruiter messages
+A site to keep default messages to sent to recruiters.